JohnB/cheeseboardpizza/README.md

-Unofficial Pizza Bot for the Berkeley Cheese Board
+Unofficial Pizza Bot for the Berkeley Cheese Board!